maniospas/Blombly/docs/basics/builtins.md

 # Sequential code

-This section covers Blombly's most basic commands, namely comments, variable handling, builtin datatypes, and control flow.
-Some concepts may be familiar, but the reader is encouraged to skim through this section as it also touches some unique language features.
+This section covers Blombly commands that are used in writing sequential code.
+These include the common concepts of comments, variable handling, builtin datatypes, and flow control.
+Some discussed concepts may be familiar, but we urge reader to skim through this section, because some unique features are added to the mix.

 ## Comments